enjaku4/rabarber/CONTRIBUTING.md

 To install the development dependencies, run: `bin/setup`

-To start the development console, run: `bin/console`
+To start the developer console, run: `bin/console`

-To run the tests: `bundle exec rspec`
+To run the tests: `bin/rspec`

+To run the linter: `bin/rubocop`